Table of Contents

 Also, forms of kratom, including kratom tea, available in the U.S. and through online retailers are wholly unregulated.
 This means you or a loved one have no idea if it is pure, the actual dosage, and/or what extra substances were added to it.

-So what does this all mean for you or a loved one looking to treat anxiety or opiate withdrawal?
-Kratom tea is likely to cause more harm than help compared to medically approved and controlled treatment options.
+So what does this all mean for you or a loved one looking to treat anxiety or opiate withdrawal? kratom tea is likely to cause more harm than help compared to medically approved and controlled treatment options.

 Discover Safe Opioid Withdrawal Treatment At The Region’s Premier Treatment Center